Now you can play chords in any key

 - Let's say Guitarist-A plays in the Key of Bb Major and Guitarist-B plays with a Capo on the 10th fret and plays in C Major... it can sound incredible, especially if Guitarist - B is fingerpicking while Guitarist-A is strumming.

-Generally it's better to choose a key where the distance of your preferred key to the video key is a little closer in distance.
+Generally it's better to choose a key where the distance of your preferred key to the video key is a little closer.
 Anywhere up to 5 semitones is generally good; 6-7 is reasonable; 8+ is very rare except in certain instances like we discussed earlier or in situations where a high-pitched guitar is preferable.